Louie Sibley: Derby County

-Sibley has been with Derby County since he joined the Under-8s academy team.
+Sibley was with Derby County since he joined the Under-8s academy team.
 After being named the 2017–18 Academy Player of the Year he signed as a first-year scholar at the beginning of the 2018–19 season, a season which ended in a U18 Premier League title success.

 On 12 August 2019 Sibley made his professional debut in the EFL Cup against Scunthorpe United.
 On 28 August of the same year, Sibley received his first senior start, again in the EFL Cup, against Nottingham Forest, which ended in a 3–0 loss.
 Sibley made his league debut as a substitute in Derby's 3–0 loss to Reading on 21 December 2019.
 On 20 June 2020, Sibley scored his first senior hat-trick for Derby on only his second league start, away to Millwall.
 He ended the 2019–20 season with 5 goals in 11 league matches.

 On 17 September 2020, Sibley signed a new deal with Derby to take him through to the end of the 2023–24 season.
 During the 2020–21 season Sibley was a first-team regular, making 32 appearances with his only goal of the season coming in a 2–2 draw against Brentford as Derby avoided relegation by one point.

 The 2021–22 season would be an even tougher one for Derby as they were handed multiple points deductions which totalled 21.
 Injuries limited Sibley's game time and in January 2022, with the club needing to raise funds in administration, Millwall made several bids for Sibley.
 Sibley stayed at Derby, however, and scored the winning goal in stoppage time in a 1–0 success over Peterborough United on 19 February 2022.
 This would be Sibley's only Championship goal, as Derby were unable to overcome the deduction and were relegated to League One in April 2022.